-The club had suffered ongoing insufficient income for over two years as the result of a temporary course layout while the new course and clubhouse were under construction.
+The club had suffered from a shortage of income for over two years as the result of a temporary course layout while the new course and clubhouse were under construction.
 After being unsuccessful in securing a line of credit for business continuance, they expended their cash reserves and ran out of funds to operate.